ArkEcosystemArchive/rpc-server/README.md

 ![ARK-RPC](https://cdn-images-1.medium.com/max/2000/1*QFNTgOOP_9NIaNwIrBnp_w.png)

-### RPC server implementation to easily connect to ARK blockchain
+### RPC server acting as lite client for the ARK blockchain

 # Security Warning
 All calls should be made from the server where RPC is running at ( i.e., `localhost` or `127.0.0.1` ).
 The RPC server should never be publicly accessible.
 If you wish to access ark-rpc from a remote address, you can whitelist the address with `--allow <address>`.
 Addresses allow you to use wildcards, eg. `192.168.1.*` or `10.0.*.*`.